 Beach Metal Detecting Tips

-Here are a few beach metal detecting tips that I’ve put together to hopefully help you increase your finds rate, to make your day run smoother and to help you enjoy this wonderful hobby just that little bit more.
+Here are a few beach metal detecting tips that I’ve put together to hopefully help you increase your finds rate, to make your day run smoother, and to help you enjoy this wonderful hobby just that little bit more.

 Head for the heavy traffic areas

 When I say the heavy traffic areas I, of course, mean where you imagine most people have been.
 Areas where people sunbathe and lay their towels.
-It’s a good idea to visit the beach on a busy day to do a bit of recon, this way you can get a good idea where the busiest areas are.
+It’s a good idea to visit the beach on a busy day to do a bit of recon, this way you can get a good idea of where the busiest areas are.
 These areas are where people lose things.
 The only downside to this is that this is also where most of the trash is from food and drink etc

 Entrance & Exit

-Another great place to have a scan over with your metal detector is the entrance and exits for the beach.
-Again if you go beforehand to do a bit of recon you can gain a good idea where these points are by watching how people come on and leave the beach.
+Another great place to have a scan over with your metal detector is the entrance and exit for the beach.
+Again if you go beforehand to do a bit of recon you can gain a good idea of where these points are by watching how people come on and leave the beach.
 Try to also look for any walls that people climb over to get onto the beach.

 Beach detecting is very popular due to the open permit, this means that you will have competition and you will have other detectorists detecting the same beach as you.
 If you really want to beat the competition to the treasures then you’re going to have to time it right.
 Sunday evening is a fantastic time to get there after a busy weekend as most detectorists will wait until the following morning.
 Has there just been a bank holiday?
 Then get there on a Monday evening or at the crack of dawn on a Tuesday after.

 Oh and detecting just after a big storm and heavy winds is a great time to get your metal detector on the beach.
 So don’t miss out.